 Why is San Diego’s Old Town so haunted?

-San Diego’s Gaslamp Quarter has a long and sorted history.
-The area’s unique location has created a distinctive combination of various cultures that cannot be replicated anywhere else.
-Any time you have such disparate views and beliefs in one place, you are bound to see some violence and turmoil.
-While San Diego’s history has largely been peaceful, death finds a way.
-The psychic pain of death is everywhere, and that pain manifests through both benevolent and malevolent spirits.
-While some of these spirits are peaceful enough, others prey on the vulnerability of the living to terrify and torment.
+San Diego’s Gaslamp Quarter has a long and sordid history.
+The area’s unique location has created a distinctive combination of cultures that cannot be replicated anywhere else.
+With so many clashes of opinion, you are bound to see some violence and turmoil.
+While San Diego’s history has largely been peaceful, death meets us all, some quicker than nature would intend.

 All Ghost Tours meet outside the Balboa Theatre in Horton Plaza Park at 868 Fourth Ave, San Diego, CA 92101.
 Tours are held rain or shine.
 Please note that we do not go inside the buildings, and we also do not meet inside.
 However, you are more than welcome to tour the public locations at your leisure after the tour has ended.

 The one mile standard tour should take about an hour.
 If you choose the extended tour, you will take another 30 minutes to explore an additional 0.5 miles and more haunted locations!

 Tour times may vary, click on ‘book now’ for all available times.
 Please arrive at the meeting location fifteen minutes before the tour begins, and make sure you leave plenty of time to find parking or to get to the location.
 Our tours are held regardless of weather conditions unless severe storms are announced.